MauriceCC04/trailtraining/README.md

 ---

-## Wellness provider: GarminDb
+## Wellness provider: GarminDB

-Install GarminDb per its documentation and ensure the CLI is available:
+Install GarminDB per its documentation: https://github.com/tcgoetz/GarminDB and ensure the CLI is available:
+* `pip install garmindb` in the terminal
 * `garmindb_cli` or `garmindb_cli.py`

 If needed: